NewForce-at-Mountwest/library-system-cli/README.md

 1. [Point your newly forked repo towards this original repo so that you can sync any changes we make here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)
 1. Make a branch off of your forked repo and start working
 1. When you're ready to make a pull request, you'll request to merge your changes into `upstrea master`.
 Feel free to ask for help when you get to this point.

+### Set up your database
+1. Open your project in Visual Studio
+1. Open the SQL Server Object Explorer and connect to your instance of SQL Server
+1. Right click on the "Databases" folder and select "New Database"
+1. Name your database `Library-System`
+1. Run [this SQL script](Library-System-CLI/library_system_cli.sql) to create your tables and seed your datbase

 ### Before you start coding:
 Run the following commands in `./LIbrary-System-CLI`: